 Plant knowledge is one of the most valuable skills a landscape designer has to sell.
-This software application, SppDb (aka Species Database), encapsulates that knowledge and makes it easily available for use while designing.
-The software has been created specifically for landscape designers and the database stores comprehensive and detailed information about the characteristics of individual plant species - those that you actually know and work with in your practice.
+This software application, SppDb (aka Species Database), helps you encapsulate that knowledge and makes it easily available for use while designing.
+The software database stores comprehensive and detailed information about the characteristics of individual plant species - those that you actually know and work with in your practice.
 It is not a replacement for massive online plant databases that keep information on a species that you have never worked with.
 In essence, the software enables the creation of a searchable, personal plant file that you use to filter your own information about familiar plants.
 It can work as a 'memory jogger' to find species that solve particular landscape design problems.
 The image below shows the database user interface with a small sample set of species.

 SppDb dramatically cuts CAD drafting time because information and images from it can be cut and pasted into CAD software such as gCADPlus, AutoCAD, DraftSight and MicroStation to build layout pages complete with images of species used in the design as shown in the figure below.